20 Chicago Pop-Ups & New Takeout-Only Spots

 Professor Pizza started a few years ago as a popular Chicago pop-up that developed a cult following.
 Now you can order its Grandma-style pies every day (or the occasional rogue thin crust) through Tock, for delivery or carryout from The Full Shilling in Lincoln Park.

-When Superkhana reopened in July, it used its brand new takeout window to sell food and drinks from its employee-run pop-ups: Takeout Bagels (a bagel spot) and Be Cordial (to-go cocktails).
+When Superkhana reopened in July, it used its brand new takeout window to sell food and drinks from its employee-run pop-ups: Takeaway Bagel (a bagel spot) and Be Cordial (to-go cocktails).
 They are both open Thu-Sun, and you’ll find a rotating selection of bagel sandwiches, schmears, and cocktails like strawberry Manhattans and curry leaf mezcal coolers.

 Milly’s is a brand new pizza place that takes its inspiration from Burt’s Place in Morton Grove (FYI, Pequod’s was started by Burt).
 This means Milly’s has the same kind of pan-style deep dish with a caramelized crust that we all know, love, and make all our visiting friends and families eat.
 There are only a few pies available from Milly’s each day, so order ahead of time.